 - Step 5.
 Run .reg file.

 - Step 6.
-Restart Windows and you’ll have the new Start menu.
+Restart Windows and you’ll see the new Start menu.

-If you want to go back to the old layout, simply delete the Registry entries or restore your Registry from backup.
+If you want to go back to the old start menu or roll back all, simply delete the Registry entries or restore your Registry from backup.

 Another Way To Enable Ultimate Start Menu In Windows 10